mattbasta/client-performance-handbook/README.md

 ## Chapter Outline

 1. Introduction to web performance
-    1. Why perf is important
+    1. Performance is about compromises
+    2. The Value of Performance
-    3. Categorizing users
+    3. Categorizing Users
-    3. Prioritizing performance improvements
+    4. Prioritizing Performance Improvements
-2. Identifying performance issues
+2. Identifying Performance Issues
-    1. Browser timing API
+    1. The Navigation Timing API
-    2. Timing data inside compiled files
+    2. Timing Data Inside JavaScript
-    3. Storing timestamps at important page events
+    3. Storing Timestamps at Important Page Events
-    4. Make more graphs
+    4. Make More Graphs
     5. Simplify
-        - Tech debt
-        - Refactoring
-        - Premature optimization
 3. Overview of a page’s lifecycle
+    1. Page Lifecycle and Performance
 4. Connection and SSL
-    1. Overview of TCP
-    2. DNS Lookups
+    1. DNS Lookups
-    3. TCP Connections
+    2. TCP Connections
+    3. SSL
     4. CDNs
     5. SPDY
 5. Assets and Payload